trubrics/trubrics-docs/docs/new_to_trubrics/quickstart.md

 ## Install SDK

-Firstly you need to install one of our SDK's (Python, Node.js, Javascript (web)) in your application:
+Firstly you need to install one of our SDK's (Python, Node.js, Javascript Web) in your application:

 === "Javascript/Node.js"